 By Marika Sboros

-Here’s another doctor who doesn’t think that world-renowned scientist Prof Tim Noakes is the devil incarnate of nutrition science.
-Psychiatry professor Michael Simpson is withering about the Health Professions Council of SA (HPCSA) case against Noakes.
+Psychiatry professor Michael Simpson is withering about the Health Professions Council of SA (HPCSA) case against Prof Tim Noakes.

-If Noakes is guilty of anything, it’s “remarkable patience in the face of profound and consistent silliness”.
-There’s more.
+If Noakes is guilty of anything, it is “remarkable patience in the face of profound and consistent silliness”.

-His latest column for Health24 is a blistering attack on the HPCSA case against Noakes.
 The HPCSA has charged Noakes with unprofessional conduct for a single tweet to a breastfeeding mother in February 2014.
-In the tweet, Noakes says that good first foods for infant weaning are LCHF (low-carb, high-fat).
+Noakes tweeted that good first foods for infant weaning are LCHF (low-carb, high-fat).